MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 2. To remove protection from files for others using your own account: The super user feature must be enabled for your organization and your account must be configured to be a super user for Azure Rights Management.

-3. To directly protect or unprotect files without interaction: Create a service principal account, run Set-RMSServerAuthentication, and consider making this service principal a super user for Azure RMS.
+3. To directly protect or unprotect files without user interaction: Create a service principal account, run Set-RMSServerAuthentication, and consider making this service principal a super user for Azure Rights Management.

-4. For regions outside North America: Edit the registry.
+4. For regions outside North America: Edit the registry for authentication to the service.

 #### Prerequisite 1: The Azure Rights Management service must be activated

-This prerequisite applies whether you apply the data protection directly or by indirectly by using labels that are configured to apply the data protection.
+This prerequisite applies whether you apply the data protection by using labels or by directly connecting to the Azure Rights Management service. onfigured to apply the data protection.

 If your Azure Information Protection tenant is not activated, see the instructions for [Activating Azure Rights Management](../deploy-use/activate-service.md).

 #### Prerequisite 2: To remove protection from files for others using your own account

 Typical scenarios for removing protection from files for others include data discovery or data recovery.
-If you are using labels for classification, you could remove the protection by setting a new label that doesn't apply protection.
+If you are using labels to apply the protection, you could remove the protection by setting a new label that doesn't apply protection or by removing the label.
 But you will more likely connect directly to the Azure Rights Management service to remove the protection.

 You must have Rights Management permissions to remove protection from files, or be a super user.
 For data discovery or data recovery, the super user feature is typically used.
 To enable this feature and configure your account to be a super user, see [Configuring super users for Azure Rights Management and Discovery Services or Data Recovery](../deploy-use/configure-super-users.md).

-#### Prerequisite 3: To protect or unprotect files without interaction
+#### Prerequisite 3: To protect or unprotect files without user interaction

 Currently, you cannot apply labels non-interactively but you can connect directly to the Azure Rights Management service non-interactively to protect or unprotect files.